bensonji5482/sep10_pokemon_cyoa/adventure/fight-pokemon.md

 # Fight the Pokemon

-You cooked the wild Pidgey with your Froakie / Charmander / Turtwig.
+You defeated the wild Pidgey with your starter.
 What do you want to do to the Pokemon now?

 [Catch the Pokemon with Pokeball](catchpoke.md)